 Don't report on Form 945 federal income tax withheld on distributions to participants from nonqualified pension plans (including nongovernmental section 457(b) plans) and some other deferred compensation arrangements that are treated as wages and are reported on Form W-2.
-Report such withholding on Form 941 or Form 944.
-See Distributions from nonqualified pension plans and deferred compensation plans in the Reminders section of Pub.
+Report such withholding on Form 941 or 944.
+See Distributions from nonqualified pension plans and deferred compensation plans under Reminders in Pub.
 15 for more information.